Yespo-CDP/yespo-shopify/README.md

 - 📥 Install the app in your Shopify store.
 - 🔑 [Generate an API key](https://docs.yespo.io/reference/api-keys) and add it in the `Account connection` section.
-- 📜 Connect the general and web push script in `Scripts integration` section.
+- 📜 Connect the general and web push scripts in the `Scripts integration` section.
-- 👀 Enable or disable web tracking on your site in `Web tracking` section.
+- 👀 Enable or disable web tracking on your site in the `Web tracking` section.
-- 🔄 Enable or disable customer and order synchronization in `Data sync` section.
+- 🔄 Enable or disable customers and orders synchronization in the `Data sync` section.
 =======
 - Install the app in your Shopify store
 - [Generate an API key](https://docs.yespo.io/reference/api-keys) and add it to the `Account connection` section